astronomer/docs/learn/operator-extra-link-tutorial.md

 First you will add a static operator extra link to the SimpleHttpOperator which will add a button with a link to the [Mozilla HTTP documentation](https://developer.mozilla.org/en-US/docs/Web/HTTP) to every task instance created by this operator.

-1. Create a new Python file named `plugin_test_dag.py` in the `/dags` folder of your Airflow project.
+1. Create a new Python file named `plugin_test_dag.py` in the `dags` folder of your Airflow project.

 2. Copy paste the following DAG code into your file: